HarshKapadia2/networking/homa.md

 -   `CUTOFFS(rpc_id, exp_unsched_prio)`
 -   Sent by the receiver.
--   Indicates priority cutoff values that the sender should use for unscheduled packets.
+-   Indicates priority values that the sender should use for unscheduled packets.
 -   [When are `CUTOFFS` packets sent?](#unscheduled-priority-setting-and-transmission-timing)

 ### `ACK`

 -   `ACK(rpc_id)`
 -   Sent by the sender.
--   Explicitly acknowledges that receipt of a response message to **one or more RPCs**.
+-   Explicitly acknowledges the receipt of a response message to **one or more RPCs**.
     -   Aids the receiver to discard state for completed RPCs.

 ### `NEED_ACK`